 The 'Component Installer' window may appear next if Android Studio requires a downloading and installing of requested components.
 When all the components have been downloaded and installed, click on the 'Finish' button.
 Note that if this window does not appear, you may safely skip this part.

 Android Studio (the 'Gradle' part anyway) will then start building the project as shown below - this may take some time to complete so be patient.

 Note that your project is a basic 'Hello World' app that contains some default lines so you do not have to enter those lines into the project.
 Later you can view the Java source code for this project in the Android Studio IDE.

-If this is the first time you are using Android Studio, the next screen will take some time to appear while the system will carry out indexing of the IDE – the word 'Indexing...' will appear in the bottom of the IDE window (see below).
+If this is the first time you are using Android Studio, the next screen will take some time to appear while the system will carry out building the application - when finished, the window as shown below will appear (note the error message will still appear).

-After the system has finished indexing, a window similar to the one shown below will appear.
+After the system has finished syncing and indexing, a window similar to the one shown below will appear.